tinfante/algorithms-and-data-structures/Problems/Factorial/README.md

 # Factorial

-Differenet solutions to calculating n!, a number's factorial.
+Different solutions to calculating n!, a number's factorial.

 ## Clojure